Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 <a name="csm-boot-steps-node"></a>
 ### 4.3 Find an Available Compute Node
-To list hte compute nodes managed by HSM:
+To list the compute nodes managed by HSM:

 ```bash
 ncn# cray hsm state components list --role Compute --enabled true